Brody-Clark/cpplot2d/README.md

 ## About

-**cpplot2d** is a cross-platform, header-only 2D plotting library for C++.
-It enables quick visualization of real-valued datasets through basic line plots.
+**cpplot2d** is a cross-platform, header-only 2D plotting library for C++ designed for speed and simplicity.
 The library is:

-- Simple to use
+- Easy to use with a single header file to include and simple API
 - Self-contained (no external dependencies)
 - Capable of displaying plots or saving them as `.png` images
 - Responsive even with large datasets